RobPruzan/Algoviz/README.md

 ## Key Features

-- **Execution of Python (significantly more languages coming soon):** Algoviz uses a custom code execution server to enable users to execute Python code directly in the browser.
+- **Execution of Python and Javascript (significantly more languages coming soon):** Algoviz uses a custom code execution server to enable users to execute code directly in the browser.
 This feature allows users to visualize the effects of their code in real-time.

 - **Interactive Geometry:** Algoviz leverages the power of native web canvas to render fully interactive geometric structures.
 This allows for real-time visualization and interaction with the underlying data structures.